NCSEA U: The premier educational offering for leaders and emerging leaders in child support.

 During their sessions, NCSEA U participants create and foster a peer network of peers, making important connections with colleagues from around the country.
 They instantly join a network of over 150 NCSEA U alumni who are active in helping shape child support today.

 Included in NCSEA U are: a Pre-Conference Get Acquainted Webinar,on-site sessions, one post-event webinar, plus networking events at Leadership Symposium.

 The 2022 NCSEA U instructors – Erin Frisch, IV-D Director– Michigan and Wally McClure, Ravenwings Consulting (and former Washington State IV-D Director) – bring knowledge and experience to the NCSEA U program.

 NCSEA U classes are for child support managers and staff who make real-time, often crucial decisions about organization-wide operations and administrative functions.
 These individuals are the current and emerging leaders in the child support community.
 NCSEA U participants will have a unique opportunity to make important connections with colleagues and build an ongoing peer network.

 Who should attend NCSEA U?

-- You are interested in participating in a series of unique learning opportunities which focus on current trends in Child Support leadership and best practices initiatives that make a transformative impact on the IV-D program;
+- You are a current or “emerging” leader in the child support community interested in current Child Support leadership trends and best practice initiatives that make a transformative impact on the IV-D program;

-- NCSEA Membership – Agency or Individual;
+- NCSEA Membership type – Agency or Individual